uyuni-project/sumaform/TROUBLESHOOTING.md

 $ terraform taint -module=suma3pg.suse_manager libvirt_volume.main_disk
 The resource libvirt_volume.main_disk in the module root.suma3pg.suse_manager has been marked as tainted!
 ```
-### Q: how to force the re-download of an image?
+## Q: how to force the re-download of an image?

-A: use the taint command as per the following example:
+A: see above, use the taint command as per the following example:

 ```
 $ terraform state list